ceph3us/rust-caliburn/README.md

  * Assuming that prefixes of the form `:localhost` are servers, not users

- * IP addresses are not strictly validated (IPs like `999.999.999.999`, while invalid, are accepted)
+ * IPv4 addresses (as well as all IPv6 forms of IPv6 addresses are not strictly validated (IPs like `999.999.999.999`, while invalid, are accepted)

+ * IPv6 addresses are not allowed to have the fully abbreviated (::) empty segment notation (use 0000 or 0 instead)

  * Any command may have no more than 15 parameters